 Note that this value can contain a Google/Bing click ID in case of parallel tracking, which can contain up to 100 alpha-numerical characters

 The product GTIN (UPC in the USA, EAN in EU, JAN in Japan or ISBN for all territories).
-Each unique GTIN should be on a separate row with the cnxclid, order_timestamp and other fields relevant to a basket.
+Each GTIN in a basket should be added on a separate row with the corresponding cnxclid, order_timestamp and other relevant fields.

 Provide correct product GTIN whenever possible.
 Do not make up, guess, or include values from similar products.
 If you do not have a GTIN, please leave it blank and instead provide the MPID and SKU where possible.